cakeio-unreal/cakeio-unreal.github.io/docs/core-api/error-handling.md

 	{{ bp_img_error_handling('Minimal Error Handling Search To String') }}

 	By using the minimal error handling approach, we have lost some information.
-Namely, when a search does not succeed, we can't distinguish between a search failure (the directory doesn't meet the search requirements, i.e., it doesn't have at least 3 text files in our case) and a traversal error.
+Namely, when a search does not succeed, we can't distinguish between a search failure (the directory doesn't meet the search requirements, i.e., it doesn't have at least three text files in our case) and a traversal error.
 Search traversal can abort due to IO errors, and furthermore all traversal operations can [fail to launch](special-types/outcomes.md#did-not-launch).

-	In our situation, we'll start by using targeted error handling to allow us to easily distinguish between search failure and error results.
-We will switch on the search outcome value, and we will provide special paths for success and failure, and we will route the remaining paths back to the generic string error report we used in the prior example:
+	We'll start by using targeted error handling to allow us to easily distinguish between search failure and error results.
+First, we will switch on the search outcome value, providing special paths for success and failure.
+Then we will route the remaining paths back to the generic string error report we used in the prior example:

 	{{ bp_img_error_handling('Targeted Error Handling Search') }}